AProgrammerZ/AAO-Ghost/README.md

+(Solutions to all AAO projects are usually given).

 # Ghost
 Today we'll be writing a Ruby implementation of everyone's (or maybe just my) favorite road-trip word game, [Ghost](https://en.wikipedia.org/wiki/Ghost_(game)).